What is the Early Warning Advisory?

 Who administers it ?

 The EWA is administered by the UNODC Global Synthetics Monitoring: Analyses, Reporting and Trends (SMART) programme.
 The programme seeks to improve the capacity of targeted Member States to generate, manage, analyze, report and use information on illicit synthetic drugs.
-The SMART programme operates from Vienna and has teams in Asia (Bangkok) and the Americas (Washington DC).
+The SMART programme operates from Vienna and has teams in Asia (Thailand) and the Americas (Panama).